Wronsk-gh/recipe-db/README.md

 ## Backlog :

+- [ ] Do not use multi define FIREBASE \_CONFIG, and use call initialiseApp a single time and share the instance...
+- [ ] Do not store the thumbnails as blobs but let the browser download such that caching works correctly ?
 - [ ] Add the tag 'New' to newly added recipes
 - [ ] Implement a check that the user is logged in to stop displaying the app via a modal if not logged in
 - [ ] I could avoid the "Please log in" then "Loading..." messages :